 - Titus 1:5-6, "For this reason I left you in Crete, that you might set in order what remains, and appoint elders in every city as I directed you, 6 namely, if any man be above reproach, the husband of one wife, having children who believe, not accused of dissipation or rebellion."

-It is necessary then the overseer be above reproach, a one woman man, temperate, sober minded, respectable, loving strangers, able to teach.
+It is necessary that the overseer be above reproach, a one-woman man, temperate, sober-minded, respectable, loving strangers, able to teach.

 Here it is a grid that will help explain what is happening.

 |verb, 3rd per,|

 |adjective, fem., sing., genitive||noun, fem. sing., genitive||noun, masc., sing., nominative|